 There are five categories of courses within the biology curriculum, each designed for different needs.

-The first group (BIOL 102 through 114) consists of courses for non-majors and may include consideration of scientific methodology as well as subject matter of interest to non-scientists.
-These courses may not be taken for credit toward the bachelor of science or bachelor of arts in biology.
+The first group (BIOL 103 through 160) consists of courses for non-majors and may include consideration of scientific methodology as well as subject matter of interest to non-scientists.
+These courses may not be taken for credit toward the Bachelor of Science or Bachelor of Arts in biology.

-The second category (BIOL 200, 201, 238 and 239) is part of both the major and minor requirements and consists of courses that introduce key aspects of biology.
+The second category (BIOL 200 through BIOL 239) is part of both the major and minor requirements and consists of courses that introduce key aspects of biology.

 Courses in the third group (BIOL 250 through 360) are designed to provide a firm foundation in basic sub-disciplines.
 By careful selection with a faculty advisor, students can tailor a program to fit individual career goals.
 Note that only Comparative Physiology (BIOL 334) or Human Physiology (BIOL 344) will count towards the biology degree.
 Similarly, only Vertebrate Anatomy (BIOL 337) or Human Anatomy (BIOL 317) will count towards the biology degree.
 Most of the courses in this category have prerequisites and are taken by majors, but non-majors who have the prerequisites often enroll.